synopsys-sig/srm-k8s/admin/migrate/README.md

 ## Backup Code Dx Database

+You must create a database backup from either your on-cluster MariaDB database or your external database.

+### Backup On-Cluster MariaDB Database

 Skip this section if you are using an external database.

-You must create a database backup from your on-cluster MariaDB database:

 1) Run the following commands to create a logical backup, replacing the `cdx-app` namespace and `codedx-mariadb-master-0` pod name as necessary: